What Does Flat Rate Mean?

 1. Fairness Concerns: Light and heavy users pay the same amount in a flat rate system.
 Some customers may feel this is unfair if they use the service sparingly but pay the same as someone who uses it extensively.

-2. Profitability Issues: For the service provider, if the usage by customers is consistently higher than the level at which the flat rate has been set, it can lead to losses, as the cost to provide the service exceeds the revenue received.
+2. Profitability Issues: For the service provider, if customers’ usage is consistently higher than the level at which the flat rate has been set, it can lead to losses, as the cost to provide the service exceeds the revenue received.

 3. Lack of Flexibility: A flat rate does not adjust according to usage, so customers who use the service less frequently might prefer a pay-as-you-go or usage-based pricing model.